Physician Biography

 Dr. Slogoff received his undergraduate degree cum laude from the University of Pennsylvania in 1992 with Honors in the Biological Basis of Behavior.
 He subsequently earned his medical degree in 1996 at the Mount Sinai School of Medicine in New York City, where he was elected Chapter President of the prestigious Alpha Omega Alpha National Honor Medical Society, and where he received both the Morris Bender Award for Excellence in Neurosciences and the Florence Oppenheimer Surgery Prize.
 Furthermore, upon graduation Dr. Slogoff received the Upjohn Award for Clinical Excellence, an honor bestowed annually to the top graduating student at the Mount Sinai School of Medicine.

-Following medical school, Dr. Slogoff completed both an internship and a residency training program in Internal Medicine at the renowned New York Hospital-Cornell Medical Center in New York City.
-He subsequently joined a premier internal medicine private group practice in Stamford, Connecticut, where he cared for patients from 2000 through 2006.
-Ultimately in 2007 Dr. Slogoff founded Personal Physicians of Connecticut, LLC, and in so doing he became one of the youngest physicians in the United States to operate a concierge internal medicine practice.
+Following medical school, Dr. Slogoff completed both his internship and residency training programs in Internal Medicine at the New York Hospital-Cornell Medical Center in New York City.
+He subsequently joined an internal medicine private group practice in Stamford, Connecticut, where he cared for patients from 2000 through 2006.
+Then, in 2007 Dr. Slogoff founded Personal Physicians of Connecticut, LLC, which was one of the first concierge medical practices in Connecticut.
+In 2026, Dr. Slogoff welcomed his wife, Dr. Erica Goldberger, into the practice.

 Dr. Slogoff has received recognition in a number of publications, including Castle Connolly’s “Top Doctors in the New York Metro Area”, Connecticut Magazine’s “Top Doctors”, “Best Doctors in America”, and the U.S. News & World Report’s “Top Doctors in the United States”.
-He is currently an Instructor in Clinical Medicine at the Columbia University College of Physicians & Surgeons in New York City, where he enjoys teaching third-year medical students.
-Dr. Slogoff currently lives in Westchester County, New York with his wife and two children.
+He is affiliated with Stamford Hospital in Stamford, Connecticut.
+He lives in Westchester County, New York and enjoys spending time with his wife and two adult daughters, along with traveling, gardening, and skiing.